iamdelah/alx-system_engineering-devops/0x00-shell_basics/README.md

-This file to execute absolute path name of the current working directory.
+output the contents list of your current directory.